Institution: DICAR (UNIPV)

 Duration: To be defined

 Schedule: To be defined

-Office hours: We 4–6 PM or by appointment
+Office hours: by e-mail appointment

 Basic knowledge of hydraulics and fluid mechanics.
 Basic knowledge of QGIS and Excel.

 - Dey, S., Fluvial Hydrodynamics: Hydrodynamic and Sediment Transport Phenomena, Springer-Verlag, 2014

 - Course notes, scientific papers and other material will be provided during the course and made available for download

 Final oral exam awarding up to 30 points, including discussion on both parts of the course.
 Preparation of a written technical report on the case study analysed during the second part of the course is mandatory.
 Such report should be submitted a reasonable time before the oral exam, inside which it will be discussed, and will be awarded up to 4 further points if the exam is taken at the end of the course.
 Total awarded points are hence up to 34, overall marks equal or above 32 being granted the 30 cum laude final grade.